mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 For example, let's create a task which will just print some text to console.
 We can extend this to any complex functionality in the same way.

-For that, we can create a Scala file which does the printng logic and keep this file under _project_ directory:
+For that, we can create a Scala file which does the printing logic and keep this file under _project_ directory:
 ```
 object CustomTaskPrinter {
   def print() = {